fahadahammed/yaml-to-fstab-generator/README.md

 ├── requirements.txt
 └── test.py

-2 directories, 10 files
+1 directory, 8 files
 ```

 ## Requirement
 To run the script, one must fulfill some requirements.
-- Script is ran in: Python 3.9.9 but should work above **Python 3.5+**
+- Script is ran in: Python 3.9.9 but should work above **Python 3.6+**
 - Pip(use pip3 if needed according to your system) should be installed and necessarily for python3.

 ## Prepare environment